UnlyEd/next-right-now-admin/README.md

 - When working on your local computer, you automatically use `APP_STAGE=developement`.
 - When creating a Zeit preview deployment (i.e: when pushing a commit/branch (CD), when using `yarn deploy`, etc.), you automatically use `APP_STAGE=staging`.
-- When creating a Zeit production deployment (i.e: when using `yarn deploy:customer1:production`, when merging a PR to `master`, etc.), you automatically use `APP_STAGE=production`.
+- When creating a Zeit production deployment (i.e: when using `yarn deploy:production`, when merging a PR to `master`, etc.), you automatically use `APP_STAGE=production`.

 The stage changes the behaviour of the application, because we sometimes need the application to behave differently depending on the stage.